unizar-flav/ProLink/README.md

 ## Usage
 The script is designed to be executed in Google Colab.

-**Step 1:** Run the first cell in order to install the environment required for the script.
+**Step 1:** Run the first cell in order to install the dependencies required for the script.
 It is only needed to do once everytime the execution environment is initialized.

 **Step 2:** Introduce the desired parameters in the form of the second cell and execute it.